Shah Inayat Shaheed: Early life

-Shah Inayat was born in 1655/56 A.D in Miranpur, Sindh near Jhok where Thatta-Tando Mohammad Khan-Hyderabad road stands in modern times.
+Shah Inayat was born in 1655/56 A.D to a Sindhi Langah family in Miranpur, Sindh near Jhok where Thatta-Tando Mohammad Khan-Hyderabad road stands in modern times.
 His father Makhdum Fazlullah provided his early education.
 He travelled the subcontinent to find a spiritual guide (murshid).
 He arrived in Burhanpur and became initiated into the Qadiriyya order.
 He travelled to Bijapur and from there to Delhi.
 In Bijapur, he was a disciple of Shah Abdul Malik ibn Shah Ubaidullah Jilani Qadiri.
 When his learning was complete, he took leave from his murshid.
 Before his departure, Shah Abdul Malik placed four things before his disciple: a tasbeeh, a prayer mat, a karaa, and a sword.
 Shah Inayat chose the sword (a symbol of martyrdom), to which his murshid asked: 'O fakir what price will you pay for this gift?'
 He replied: "The price is my head."

 Influence

 Once back in Miranpur, Shah Inayat spent his days in meditation and prayer.
 He had inherited a vast tract of land from his ancestors near his hometown.
 His message was one of love, tolerance, and equality.
 Peasants left their respective lands to join his commune to work for Shah Inayat as he had organized collective farming on his own lands.
 He had raised the slogan, "One who tills the land should eat [the crop]".

 He established a monastery (khangah) at Miranpur and distributed his land among the landless tillers (harees).
 He expressed opposition to the landlords (zamindar) as well as orthodox theologians.
 He attracted many followers among the peasantry, and organized them against the rulers, landlords and religious scholars, urging them not to pay agriculture tax to the rulers or give a share of their produce to the landlords.
 The landlords and orthodox mullahs then aligned against him and complained to Azam Khan, governor of Thatta Sarkar that Shah Inayat was trying to overthrow the government.